-We envision a healthcare system that is able to meet the needs of the most vulnerable populations through equitable, evidence-based, high quality care that promotes optimium health and supports elimination of health disparities.
+We envision a healthcare system that is able to meet the needs of the most vulnerable populations through equitable, evidence-based, high quality care that promotes optimum health and supports elimination of health disparities.

-The FXB Center develops, implements, and evaluates health care programs locally, statewide, nationally and globally.
-Our approach is to:
+The FXB Center conducts research, develops, implements, and evaluates health care programs locally, statewide, nationally and globally.

 Deliver client and family-centered care by valuing our relationship with the community, working to eliminate health disparities by promoting self-care and shared decision-making, and providing support to clients and families navigating complex healthcare systems.
 We provide interdisciplinary healthcare, coordinated medical case management services, community outreach and education for the clients and families we serve.
 Continuous quality improvement is emphasized in all that we do.